Noordwolde, Groningen: History

 The village was first mentioned in 1384 as Nordawalda, and means "northern woods".
 Noord (north) was added to distinguish between Zuidwolde.
 Noordwolde developed in the middle ages in a forest rich moorland.
-It was initially build on small house terps (artificial living hills), but developed into a linear settlement with two churches: Noordwolde and Zuidwolde.
+It was initially built on small house terps (artificial living hills), but developed into a linear settlement with two churches: Noordwolde and Zuidwolde.

 The Dutch Reformed church is built without transepts in the late-13th century, but has been modified several times throughout its history.
-The tower has a onion-shaped spire which was added in 1639.
+The tower has an onion-shaped spire which was added in 1639.

 Noordwolde was home to 275 people in 1840.

 The draw bridge Ellerhuizerklap was constructed over the Boterdiep between 1927 and 1929.
 The bridge has one arm, due to the angular crossing.
 One armed bridges are very rare prior to 1940.
 Noordwolde used to be part of the municipality of Bedum.
 In 2019, it became part of the municipality of Het Hogeland.